-The MSc in Work and Organisational Psychology at DCU Business School is the longest running programme delivering organisational psychology education in Ireland.
-The recent accreditation of this programme by PSI establishes it as the essential first step towards a professional career as a Registered Organisational Psychologist.
+The MSc in Work and Organisational Psychology/Behaviour at DCU Business School is the longest running programme delivering organisational psychology education in Ireland.
+The accreditation of this programme by Psychological Society of Ireland establishes it as the essential first step towards a professional career as a Registered Organisational Psychologist.

 The new parallel MSc in Work and Organisational Behaviour programme is designed for graduates who in disciplines other than Psychology for entry to the Masters in Work and Organisational Psychology.
 Students on this stream are taught alongside and receive almost all of the same modules as the Organisational Psychology students.

 Among the main areas covered in the programme are:

 Organisational selection and motivation;